 Those of you that read my blog regularly will know that I am an avid stamp collector: passport stamps, National Parks stamps, just about any kind of stamp that shows where I’ve been.
 Call it a cheap souvenir, but they’re a lot easier to store and display than fridge magnets (though I’ve got a few of those too…..)

-Recently I was thumbing through my National Parks Passport book, which is a handy place to keep all your stamps from the parks, national monuments, national historic trails, national forests, and so.
-I noticed a place that seemed pretty remote, but looked interesting, so I decided to do a road trip to see it.
+Recently I was thumbing through my National Parks Passport book, which is a handy place to keep all your stamps from the parks, national monuments, national historic trails, and national forests.
+I noticed a place that seemed pretty remote, but looked interesting, and since I also happened to be sort of close, I decided to do a road trip to see it.
 It was Fossil Butte National Monument, in southwestern Wyoming, and I’m here to tell you: it is worth a trip!

 To get there from east or west, you’ll need to get on Interstate 80.
 From Cheyenne you head west, and from Reno you’d head east.
 You can also get there from Salt Lake City: just take I-15 until it meets up with I-80, and head east.
 Coming from the north (Idaho, Washington, Oregon, Montana) your best bet is I-84 to its junction with I-80, then head east.